 Appreciation of Each Person's Skills

-A visit to a family fun center allows you to develop a deeper appreciation for each family member's unique abilities and skills.
+A family fun center allows you to develop a deeper appreciation for each family member's unique skills.
 Your kids might not have realized that you were quite the ski ball champion in your younger years.
 Teenagers may appreciate your fast moves in a thrilling game of laser tag.
 Kids can challenge each other in climbing structures and video games.
-You could each play the same game in succession and see who is able to achieve the highest score.
-Seeing each person's skills and strength in a setting such as a family fun center removes some of the pressure and familiarity of home.
+You could each play the same game in succession and see who can achieve the highest score.

 More Teamwork

-Consider a visit to a challenging place such as a rock climbing wall, outdoor obstacle course or paintball facility as a way of building some teamwork in your family.
-If you find that at home, it is everyone for himself or herself, it is time to work on things as a team.
-An outing to a place where you have to learn how to work together to solve a problem or reach a goal allows everybody to see that it can be done.
+Consider a visit to a challenging place such as a rock climbing wall, outdoor obstacle course, or paintball facility.
+An outing to a place where you have to work together to solve a problem or reach a goal allows everybody to see that it can be done.
 You can take your success on the outing and use it to build upon more teamwork successes at home.
-This type of an outing will also show your kids how working together helps each person to feel a sense of belonging and contribution.
+This type of outing will also show your kids how working together brings a sense of belonging and contribution.
 Without each person's input, the goal could not have been reached.

-A group outing can renew your family's bonds.
+A group outing can change your family dynamic.
 The outing does not have to be expensive or fancy.
 Each of these ideas, from getting outside to having fun indoors at a family center, offers something new to do.
-Your family may improve its communication, togetherness and patience as a result.
+Your family may improve its communication, togetherness, and patience as a result.